LionAG/ACBlackFlag-CameraTool/README.md

 - Start `ScriptEngineGUI.exe` and click `Add`
 - Browse to the folder where you downloaded `AC4_CameraTool.scrx` and choose that file
 - The script should be added to the library
-- Click `Run` to start the game with the importd script
+- Click `Run` to start the game with the imported script

 ## Controls